 - The max distance that the sign will be viewable

-Remember, we’re not looking at ten meters away from your business, though.
-We would be thinking about ten meters from where the sign is positioned.
+Remember, we’re not looking at 10 meters away from your business, though.
+We would be thinking about 10 meters from where the sign is positioned.
 Thus it would be the diagonal distance from the sign to people on the ground that you would need to measure.
 So, the higher your sign is, the closer people would need to be to get the full effect.

-It’s useful for to give these numbers a little context.
-So, in one instance you might be displaying a sign inside your shop to advertise your product, in this case you can have lettering that is 2 inches or lower.
+It’s useful to give these numbers a little context.
+So, in one instance you might be displaying a sign inside your shop to advertise your product, in this case, you can have lettering that is 5cm or lower.

-If you are advertising to people outside your business, a sign should have lettering 3 inches +.
+If you are advertising to people outside your business, a sign should have lettering of at least 8cm.

-If you want to attractive customers that are roughly a football field length away, the lettering needs to be at least 8 inches.
+If you want to attract customers that are roughly a football field length away, the lettering needs to be at least 20cm.

 It’s also worth thinking about speed if you’re advertising to cars passing by on the road outside your business.
-So, let’s say that the average speed since you’re near the main road is 80KPH.
-At that speed there will only be a view seconds of visibility for your sign.
-So lettering will need to be at least 22 inches high for maximum readability!
-On the other hand if the speed is 77MPH it would only need to 13 inches.
+So, let’s say that the average speed since you’re near the main road is 80KM/H. At that speed, there will only be a few seconds of visibility for your sign.
+So lettering will need to be at least 56cm high for maximum readability!